liu1013269528/Collection/README.md

 It's just a beginning!!

-Next, I will put some GIFs to show how the project is working
+Next, I will put some GIF to show how the project is working